fj-morales/Getting-and-cleaning-data/CodeBook.md

    * `setLabel()` function relates subject and activity IDs with their corresponding observations contained in train and test data sets.
    * Once identified subject and activity IDs, train and test sets were binded into a new data set called `complete_DT`.
+Train data is on top.

 2. Extracts only the measurements on the mean and standard deviation for each measurement.

-   *  To extract mean and standard deviation measurements, complete data set was filtered by column names containing only "mean()" and "std()" strings.
-It was created `extract_DT` data set.
+   *  To extract mean and standard deviation measurements, `complete_DT` was filtered by column names containing only "mean()" and "std()" strings.
+The resulting data became `extract_DT` data set.

 3. Uses descriptive activity names to name the activities in the data set